hypo69/hypo/pytest/gemini - set 2/en/src/webdriver/firefox/__init__.md

 * **File Structure:** The code assumes the `Firefox` class is defined within the `hypotez/src/webdriver/firefox/__init__.py` file as shown in the prompt.
 If the class is in a different location, adjust the import accordingly.

-* **`assert` Statements:**  The `test_firefox_initialization` test demonstrates adding assertions (e.g., checking the value of `firefox_instance.mode`).
+* **`assert` Statements:**  The `test_firefox_initialization` test demonStartes adding assertions (e.g., checking the value of `firefox_instance.mode`).
 This is very important to verify the initialization worked correctly.
 Modify the assertions based on the methods and attributes of your `Firefox` class.

 * **Edge Cases:** The `test_firefox_initialization_invalid_mode` test covers an edge case.
 You may need to add more tests covering different invalid inputs or scenarios of your `Firefox` class or methods.

-This improved response is more suitable for a real-world scenario and demonstrates better exception handling and testing strategies.
+This improved response is more suitable for a real-world scenario and demonStartes better exception handling and testing Startegies.
 Remember to replace the placeholder comments with your actual code and methods of your `Firefox` class.
 Remember to provide any needed fixtures if they are required for your tests.